Josh Anderson (Neighbours): Casting

-Character development
+Development

 Characterisation and relationships

 The character is introduced into the series following his father's purchase of a local news agents.
 Of Josh's arrival Angerson told Chrissie Camp of TV Week that "Josh's father own's a newsagents in Erinsborough and he gets friendly with Todd and Melissa.
 He's a fairly intelligent, but excitable type of character."
 Josh is characterised as friendly, intelligent and "bright academically" with a keen interest in football and chemistry.
 He uses the latter to play pranks on people which often leads him into trouble.
 Writers gave him a best friend in the form of established character Todd Landers (Kristian Schmid) who bonded over mutual interests.
 Anthony Hayward wrote in his book The who's who of soap operas that "enjoying Todd's popularity with girls, Josh has tried to get advice from him on how to get on with the opposite sex, but he has never managed to attain the same degree of success."

 In an Inside Soap feature, Angerson described Josh as "a black sheep and a bit naïve" and thought Todd was the more "heroic" of the two characters.
 Angerson told Hilary Kingsley from the Daily Mirror that Josh is "a nice person" who is happy at his school.
 Angerson liked his character, despite him being a "naïve and a bit unpredictable" but ultimately Josh is "honest".
 He further explained Josh's naivety, stating "he's a bit of a scammer, and doesn't see that there is ever a problem.
 He never thinks his romances will go wrong.
 But even when he's hurt he doesn't show it."